A bullet through his heart at dawn.

 the body, flesh from flesh,

-has parted.
 But the bones hold tight, socket and ball,

 and clamping them down